spring 2024 Registration Information for Religious Studies Majors and Minors

-Registration for the Fall 2018 semester will begin on Monday, April 16th.
+Registration for the Spring 2019 semester will begin on Monday, Nov.
+12th.
 Registration time slots are based on the number of completed credits by this date.
 You will be able to register at your assigned appointment date and time, or any time thereafter.
 You can view your registration status on Albert under the "Registration" tab.
 Please make note of any holds you may have as these will need to be removed before you will be able to register.
 The Religious Studies program administrator will only be able to remove the "Adviser Approval Required" hold.
 If you have any other holds, you must contact the appropriate office to have the hold removed.
 If you are uncertain who to contact to have a hold removed, please contact the program administrator at firstname.lastname@example.org where you will be directed to the appropriate office.

 Course listings will be available on Albert.
 However, the most up-to-date listing of courses applicable to the Religious Studies major/minor can be found on our website.
 It is best to check the website frequently during the registration process as additional courses are made available.
 Access Codes are always required to register for the following courses: RELST-UA.1 Theories and Methods in the Study of Religion, RELST-UA.0015 Advanced Seminar, RELST-UA.0980 Internship, and RELST-UA.0997 Independent Study.

 Getting Cleared to Register

 In order to obtain clearance to register, you must contact the program administrator.
-Please email the program adminstrator the list of courses you intend to register for and this will begin the process of assessing your transcript to be sure you are meeting the requirements of the program and the school.
+Please email the program adminstrator the list of courses you intend to register for and this will begin the process of reviewing your transcript and degree audit report to be sure you are meeting the requirements of the program and the school.
 Most often, students can be cleared to register via this email exchange.
 If anything is outstanding or there are additional considerations/questions, an appointment can be set up at this time.
 You are encouraged to email the program administrator in advance so that your transcript and degree progress can be reviewed before your assigned registration date.

 CAS Policies on Internships and Independent Study